Something Else by the Kinks

-Something Else by the Kinks, often referred to simply as Something Else, is the fifth UK studio album by the Kinks, released in September 1967.
-The album continued the Kinks' trend toward an eccentric baroque pop and music hall-influenced style defined by Ray Davies' observational and introspective lyrics.
-It also marks the final involvement of American producer Shel Talmy in the Kinks' 1960s studio recordings; henceforth Ray Davies would produce the group's recordings.
+Something Else by the Kinks, often referred to simply as Something Else, is the fifth studio album by the English rock band the Kinks, released on 15 September 1967 by Pye Records.
+The album continued the Kinks' trend toward an eccentric baroque pop and music hall-influenced style defined by frontman Ray Davies' observational and introspective lyrics.
+It also marked the final involvement of American producer Shel Talmy in the Kinks' 1960s studio recordings; henceforth Ray Davies would produce the group's recordings.
 Many of the songs feature the keyboard work of Nicky Hopkins and the backing vocals of Davies's wife, Rasa.
 The album was preceded by the singles "Waterloo Sunset", one of the group's most acclaimed songs, and the Dave Davies solo record "Death of a Clown", both of which charted in the UK top 3.

 Though it contained two major European hits and earned positive notices from the music press in both the UK and US, Something Else sold poorly and became the Kinks' lowest-charting album in both countries at the time.
 As with the group's other albums from the period, however, it found retrospective praise and became a cult favourite.
-The album was ranked No. 288 on Rolling Stone magazine's 2003 list of the 500 greatest albums of all time.
+The album was ranked No. 288 on Rolling Stone magazine's 2003 list of the "500 Greatest Albums of All Time".
 It was voted number 237 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).